johankasperi/argon-three-starterkit/README.md

 ```
 $ npm install
 ```
-(You need to have node.js installed in your environment)
+Make sure you have node.js installed in your environment.

 #### Run:
 ```